stoyosawa/PublicationList/TOC/2023-JqCookbook.md

 	- A04 Return the cross products - `numpy.cross()`
 	- A05 Calculate the distances - `math.dist()`
 	- A06 Generate the Cartesian product - `itertools.product()`
-	- A07 Generate an array of alphabaets
+	- A07 Generate an array of alphabets
 	- A08 Insert an array to another array - `list.extend()`
 	- A09 Split arrays
 	- A10 Slice with steps - `list[start:end:step]`